Rule 4901:1-38-04 | Energy efficiency arrangements.

 (1) Each customer requesting to take service pursuant to an energy efficiency arrangement with the electric utility shall describe the general status of the customer in the community and how such arrangement furthers the policy of the state of Ohio embodied in section 4928.02 of the Revised Code.

-(d) The customer shall demonstrate financial viability.
+(c) The customer demonstrates financial viability.

 (B) Upon the filing of an energy efficiency application, the commission may fix a time and place for a hearing if the application appears to be unjust or unreasonable.